 If there is an immediate threat to your son/daughter’s safety, first call the New York Police Department at 911, then the NYU Office of Public Safety at 212-998-2222.
 If the danger is not imminent but there is still a serious concern, call the Wellness Exchange at 212-443-9999 twenty-fours a day, seven days a week.
 You can also call the Tisch Office of Student Affairs during regular business hours at 212-998-1900.

 Being the parent of a college student can be a source of pride and deep satisfaction, but it can also be confusing at times.
 It’s hard to know when to let your son or daughter handle things on his or her own and when to become involved yourself.
 We welcome parents to call the Tisch Office of Student Affairs at 212-998-1900 with any questions you may have.
-You may also find the answer you’re looking in the Frequently Asked Questions below.
+You can also find answers to Frequently Asked Questions below.